Silverdale, Staffordshire: Transport

-Silverdale was served by a railway station which was opened by the North Staffordshire Railway in May, 1863.
+Silverdale was served by a railway station which was opened by the North Staffordshire Railway in May 1863.
 The station was on the NSR Newcastle to Market Drayton line and was closed in the 1960s.
 The station buildings remained for a number of years as train crew accommodation for British Rail staff who worked the coal trains to Silverdale Colliery.
 The rapid loader was located adjacent to the old station.

-In 2009 the track was removed between the station and Silverdale tunnel, however the two short station platforms still exist.
-The line from the entrance to the former site at Pepper Street through the old train station and onto Knutton and Newcastle-under-Lyme has been regenerated into a public access foot and cycle path providing a single, safe, accessible footpath for Newcastle-under-Lyme College for much of its prime catchment area.
+In 2009, the track was removed between the station and Silverdale tunnel, but the two short station platforms still exist.
+The line from the entrance to the former site at Pepper Street, through the old station and onto Knutton and Newcastle-under-Lyme, has been regenerated into a public access foot and cycle path, providing a single, safe, accessible footpath for Newcastle-under-Lyme College for much of its prime catchment area.

+Buses are run by D&G Bus to Newcastle-under-Lyme, Audley and Keele.